 You can have fun outdoors, learn about the Bay and help us protect it by joining one of our on-the-Bay programs.
 Sign up below to volunteer to restore natural wetland habitats by hand at several sites around San Francisco Bay.

 Please let us know if you are interested in scheduling a special volunteer program for your corporate or community group.

-Garden for Wildlife Month at the Palo Alto Baylands (Palo Alto)
+Bay-A-Thon at the Palo Alto Baylands (Palo Alto)

 Celebrate the 2015 Bay-A-Thon with us this Saturday at Palo Alto Baylands.
 Volunteers will receive a special Save The Bay reusable tote bag!
 Come out and enjoy the warm weather and gorgeous Bay views while working with our restoration team to remove invasive weeds that threaten our shoreline, wetlands, and wildlife.
 Secure your volunteer spot right now and ensure you’ll be sporting your Save The Bay tote bag with Bay-A-Thon pride.